Townsend-Lab-Yale/P0PCorNS/README.md

 1,2,3,1.976248755,11.80867992,1.088135298,1.256936979
 1,2,3,2.218305097,10.73544157,1.17096892,2.582973777
 ```
-The first row are variable names.
+The first row is variable names.

 The second row describes the type of each variable: 1 is for each continuous variable.

-The remaining rows are the foldchange information of the variable (Stage specific expression data collected from real experiments).
+The remaining rows are the foldchange information of the variable (stage-specific expression data collected from real experiments).

-Note: P0PCorNS also provide a **demo_long.csv** as an example of more complicated cases.
+Note: P0PCorNS also provides a **demo_long.csv** as an example of more complicated cases.

 The **demo_long.csv** contains the foldchange information of 11 genes.